Manish041998/getsmandy-site/README.md

-# ⚡ getsmandy.in — Cybersecurity Portfolio
+# ⚡ getsmandy.in — Portfolio

 This is my space to share what I learn, break, fix, and teach.